onusai/openpose-stickfigure/README.md

-# openpose-stickman
+# openpose-stickfigure

-go to this page to use it: https://onusai.github.io/openpose-stickman/
+go to this page to use it: https://onusai.github.io/openpose-stickfigure/